clasqm/yabasiclibs/demo/README.md

     yabasic clasquinator_demo3.bas
     yabasic clasquinator_demo4.bas

 **NOTICE: Yabasic has a bug ATM where it will crash any script or menu you try to launch a yabasic app from (at least in Linux).
-I have reported this, but for now the main demo.bas program is nonfunctional.**
+I have reported this, but for now the main demo.bas program is nonfunctional.
+One way around the problem is to go back to an old 2.79.x version of yabasic, for example my homemade deb [here](https://github.com/clasqm/yabasic/blob/master/build/yabasic_2.79.0-1.deb).**